 What this day does is it provides the opportunity for us to talk about love to everyone, to our loved ones especially, telling them how important they are to us, how much we love and appreciate them, buy them gifts, send them loving messages, and most of all, deepen our love for them and from them to ourselves.
 Love stimulates brain chemicals called Norepinephrine and dopamine and these produce feelings of wellbeing and excitement.

-As February 14, 2014 falls on a full moon, the moon lends its energy for strength, wholeness and completion.
-It is also a time of commitment.
-If you want to commit to a relationship, choose a full moon to say the words: I commit myself to a deep and loving relationship with (name the person).
+This is a time of commitment.
+If you want to commit to a relationship, say the words: I commit myself to a deep and loving relationship with (name the person).
 It is also a time to pledge to forgive someone for something that you are feeling hurt about.
 Say out loud, ‘I forgive (name the person) for causing me to be upset’.
 Another commitment might be to change your life in some way, such as to join a local voluntary group or campaign for compassion in world farming, any type of activity that requires a sense of love and dedication is suitable at this time.
 To create a ritual, build an altar by finding some branches with leaf or flower beds and some seasonal flowers and place these under the night sky.
 Add some herb leaves, such as sage or rosemary and some mementos and photos of those you love.
 On a piece of paper, take a red felt-tip or crayon and draw a large heart shape and write inside the names of all the people who you love and why you love them.
 Light a pink or red candle and say: ‘I call upon all the great deities, angels and spirits of love to guide me that I may express greater love for these people listed here’.
 If you have made a commitment of some kind, you can also place information about your commitment in the heart and say: ‘I pledge myself to (name your cause) and ask that I may be given strength for all I need to accomplish’.
 Place the paper heart on the altar alongside the lit candle, and meditate for a while.
 The ‘Whispers of Love’ cards by Angela Hartfield with artwork by Josephine Wall helps attract love and can be used to build stronger and more loving relationships, Angela says: ‘One of the amazing aspects of being loving is that love also supports us.
 It is important to remember that when we are kind to others, we create more opportunities to show kindness.
 When others are kind to us, in return, we are motivated to pass that kindness on.
 Show kindness and bring more love into the world.’